 Headlining the selections was catcher Lepp, the all-time single-season home run leader in Division III.
 She tallied 27 homers in 43 games, and also set Linfield single-season records for RBI (82) and total bases (167) while batting .497.
 The junior also had 24 multiple-hit games and experienced the team’s longest hitting streak (16).

 Lepp became the fourth consecutive Linfield player to earn the player of the year award.
-Joining her on the first team were third baseman Karleigh Prestianni (Sr., Grants Pass, Ore.), shortstop Emily Keagbine, left fielder Kayla Hubrich, center fielder Jaydee Baxter, pitcher Claire Velaski and designated player Staci Doucette.
+Joining her on the first team were third baseman Karleigh Prestianni, shortstop Emily Keagbine, left fielder Kayla Hubrich, center fielder Jaydee Baxter, pitcher Claire Velaski and designated player Staci Doucette.

-Second-team accolades went to second baseman Alex Hartmann and pitcher Lauren Harvey, and rookie pitcher Karina Paavola (Jr., Kelso, Wash.) was an honorable mention selection.
+Second-team accolades went to second baseman Alex Hartmann and pitcher Lauren Harvey, and rookie pitcher Karina Paavola (Sr., Kelso, Wash.) was an honorable mention selection.

 One of five players to start all 43 games, Prestianni made her second-straight appearance on the first team.
 She hit .379 with 38 RBI, 11 doubles and eight home runs.
 Defensively, she boasted one of the highest fielding percentages on the team, registering a .978 over 90 total chances at third base.